RaidersOfTheLostApp/MoviePublic/README.md

 ## Install Heroku Addon for mLab MongoDB

+Create a user/password under the `Users` section of the Addon Interface

 To connect to query from your local command prompt:
 `mongo <mongoDbURL>` (mongoDbURL found on Heroku add-on page, looks like below) `mongo ds133814.mlab.com:33814/heroku_kbc22vfb -u <username> -p <password>`

 `exit`

-Create a user/password under the `Users` section of the Addon Interface

-`mongodump --db fetcher` at command prompt to create a backup of the local DB schema
+`mongodump --db fetcher` at regular (not mongo) command prompt to create a backup of the local DB schema

 Various options for restoring the db under the `Tools` section of the addon, we used the first one (use the properties for your addon but looks like below):
 `mongorestore -h ds133814.mlab.com:33814 -d heroku_t46wfkgc -u <username> -p <password> dump/fetcher/`